Do you need to make your talent search more inclusive? Here are 7 tips for writing job descriptions to attract diverse candidates:

 Here are 10 of the most commonly used jargon you’ll find in job ads are:

 Take the example of this Twitter job ad for a Software Engineer.
-There is very little jargon, and the qualifications are written in easy-to-understand language:
+There is very little jargon, and also the qualifications are written in simple language:

 7. Include salary (or salary range)